Curbing the Ramifications of Authorship Abuse in Science: Introduction This section is lengthier than usual to present a comprehensive background on the longstanding problem.

-The repercussions of multi-authorship abuse in science have been substantial.
 Academic departments, journal editors, and scientific publishing stakeholders are well aware of the longstanding problem and have focused on advocating for policies to rectify the overt forms of authorship abuse.
 Academic departments and research institutions have been putting more effort into scrutinizing CVs to verify the actual contributions of job applicants.
 Many departments mainly consider the publications in which the candidate or their students are the first authors when making decisions for tenure and promotions~\cite{LouisianaTenurePromotion}.

 Scientific publishers, professional associations and journal editors, on the other hand develop guidelines to prevent multi-authorship abuse~\cite{ICMJE2025,ieee_authorship_guidelines,allen2014publishing,cope2024,cse_authorship,wame_authorship}.
 According to the Institute of Electrical and Electronics Engineers (IEEE), all authors must fulfill three criteria: (i) making a significant intellectual contribution to the theoretical framework or experimental design and analysis; (ii) contributing explicitly to the drafting, revising, and reviewing of the work; and (iii) approving the final version~\cite{ieee_authorship_guidelines}.
 Similarly, the authorship guideline established by the International Committee of Medical Journal Editors (ICMJE) mandates all authors meet four key criteria: (i) contribution to the conception, design, or analysis of the work; (ii) involvement in the intellectual content or drafting; (iii) approval of the final publication; and (iv) accountability for all aspects of the work~\cite{ICMJE2025} .
 Likewise, the American Psychological Association's (APA) ethical principles of psychologists and code of conduct document addresses authorship credits in publications~\cite{APA2017}.
 According to the APA, psychologists can take authorship credit only (i) for work that they performed or (ii) for work that they substantially contributed; however psychologists cannot take authorship credit solely (iii) for their administrative roles or (iv) for minor contributions to research or writing.